hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

 the "polyadic arities", i.e having more than one thing.

-although at its essence an arity is formally defined (by us) to be a series of non-overlapping unbound postive ranges, in practice we often model arities as a [#hu-003] "category of exponents", i.e something like an "enum".
+although at its essence an arity is formally defined (by us) to be a series of non-overlapping unbound positive ranges, in practice we often model arities as a [#hu-003] "category of exponents", i.e something like an "enum".